jjdegaine/solar-panel-optimizer/Web site/marp/# Solar Pannel Optimizer with WIFI slave.md

-    measure shift IT zero cross using software "dim final"  and modify value
+    measure shift IT zero cross using software "dim final"  and modify value Connect an incandescent lamp , a startup with DIM=0 lamp shines.
+DIM will slowly increase, suddenly the lamp turn off.
+Note the DIM value.

 ```c++
 byte dimthreshold=30 ;	// dimthreshold; value to added at dim to compensate phase shift